2022: Recap & Round-up

 blank

 Our Origins software for macOS works almost identically to its Windows counterpart.
-It can read all open laser scanning formats and its results are compatible with all prevalent CAD software.
-However, since some hardware and software providers do not supply their own macOS solutions yet, they also don’t have a SDK readily available to allow Origins to read their native formats.
+It can read all open laser scanning formats, and its results are compatible with all prevalent CAD software.
+However, since some hardware and software providers do not supply their own macOS solutions yet, they also don’t have an SDK readily available to allow Origins to read their native formats.

 So far, our Origins software has been tested successfully on macOS Big Sur 11, Catalina 10.15, and Mojave 10.14.
 In terms of hardware, it works on any Apple computer with an Intel-based processor (x64).
 We’re also confident that the compatibility for the latest Apple M1 ARM-based Chip will follow with the next updates.